cedadev/ceda-div-hugo-hinode/content/news/updates/2025/2025-12-19-data-incident-christmas-update.md

 We identified over 790TB of CMIP6 data to be available via our ongoing collaboration through the Earth System Grid Federation.
 We worked with the USA's {{< link href = "https://www.ornl.gov/" >}} Oak Ridge National Laboratory {{< /link >}} to transfer the data {{< link href="https://help.jasmin.ac.uk/docs/data-transfer/globus-transfers-with-jasmin/" >}} using Globus {{< /link >}} - an online data transfer service designed specifically for moving large datasets between research institutions.

 Using Globus, we achieved an astonishing transfer rate of 8.1 GB per second, sustained over the 27 hours to bring over the 1.4 million files.
-In old-money, that's equivalent to watching an entire blue ray DVD per second!
+In old-money, that's equivalent to watching an entire Blu-ray DVD per second!

 These incredibly fast speeds were achieved by using JASMIN's Globus data transfer service which uses 5 high-performance data transfer nodes located in a special "Data Transfer Zone" of the network to optimise throughput.
 The specialist system architecture at each institution, enables highly parallel, "friction-free" transfers.